-The Sub-Fund's investment strategy has the following binding elements:
+The Sub-Fund's investment strategy1 has the following binding elements:

-The "ESG Filter" process as further described in the methodology section relative to the minimum ESG rating and average ESG rating (positive screening);

-The "Exclusion List" (1) made of:

-- o Companies involved in any activity related to controversial weapons; - o Companies with important revenue generated from services/products which are oriented towards armaments or warfare; - o Companies involved in the cultivation and production of tobacco; - o Companies in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises;
+- The "ESG Filter" process as further described in the methodology section relative to the minimum ESG rating and average ESG rating (positive screening); - The "Exclusion List" made of companies that are to be excluded if their main business activity is carried out in any of the following business areas (negative screening): - o Companies involved in any activities related to controversial weapons; - Companies with important revenue generated from services/products which are oriented toward armaments or warfare; - o Companies involved in the cultivation and production of tobacco; - Companies in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises;

-&lt;sup>1 The Sub-Fund's " Exclusion List " is in accordance with the Climate Transition Benchmark (CTB) as per letter a) to c) of article 12 of Commission Delegated Regulation (EU) 2020/1818.
+1 The Sub-Fund's " Exclusion List " is in accordance with the Climate Transition Benchmark (CTB) as per letter a) to c) of article 12 of Commission Delegated Regulation (EU) 2020/1818.

-o Companies that are to be excluded if their main business activity is carried out in any of the following business areas:
+o Companies if their main business activity is carried out in any of the following business areas: adult entertainment, gambling, coal, exploration and production of unconventional oil & gas extraction.